Best Social Media Management Tools 2019: Reviews & Pricing

 Sprout Social centralizes social listening, publishing, engagement, and analytics in a single platform.
 It costs $99 to $249/user/month.
 View Profile

 Loomly is a social media calendar management software for freelancers, agencies, and brand managers.
 Prices range from $27 to $305+/month.
 View Profile

 eClincher is a social media management program that lets businesses run their social campaigns.
 Prices range from $59-$219+/month.
 View Profile

-Sendible is a social media management platform designed for individuals and agencies.
-Its prices range from $29 to $299 per month.
+Social Report is a social media management and monitoring software with data reporting capabilities.
+Prices range from $49 to $199 per month.
 View Profile

 What the Best Social Media Management Tools Do for Your Business

 All social media management tools help you in three key areas: publishing, engagement, and monitoring.
 By connecting all your small business’ social media accounts to one tool, you’ll save time.
 You can schedule posts, see what your followers say and then respond, and monitor what else they’re liking, retweeting, or posting.
 Plus, you can run reports to see how well your posts are doing with your followers.
 Some social media management tools are easier to use, let you connect multiple social accounts, or allow for multiple users, so you aren’t alone in managing your business’ social life.

 Without social media management software, you’re stuck on your phone or on your computer making new posts every day to Twitter, Facebook, LinkedIn, Instagram, et al. Sign up for a social media management tool, and you’ll be able to schedule posts for all your accounts, so you may only have to deal with posts once per week or month.